 In what follows the input and output signals will be described by random variables $x, y \in \{0, 1, \varnothing\}$, where $0,1$ represent the binary logical values and $\varnothing$ denotes an invalid result that cannot be assigned.
 The logical input $x$ is encoded in the inverse temperature $\beta_1$ of heat bath $\ms{B}_1$, while the logical output $y$ is decoded from the final (inverse) temperature $\beta_z^{\infty}$ of $\ms{B}_z$.
 For that we use the mapping

-Parameters $\beta_{\text{cold}}$ and $\beta_{\text{hot}}$ characterize the machine's range of operation, while $\delta$ captures its robustness to noise in the output signal.
-Indeed, mapping logical values to intervals as above allows one to tolerate fluctuations in the output signal, i.e. interpret them correctly even if they differ between rounds due to the stochasticity of the machine's evolution.
-In principle we could also consider having noise in the input signal, however, to keep the presentation simple, we will not do this here.
+Parameters $\beta_{\text{cold}}$ and $\beta_{\text{hot}}$ characterize the machine's range of operation, while $\delta$ captures its robustness to noise in the output signal. \chg{All these parameters are a part of the machine's design and can be chosen arbitrarily, depending on the specific working conditions (e.g. how much noise is the machine expected to tolerate)}.
+Mapping logical values to intervals as above allows one to tolerate fluctuations in the output signal, i.e. interpret them correctly even if they differ between rounds due to the stochasticity of the machine's evolution.
+In principle we could also consider having noise in the input signal. \chg{Similarly, we could also consider mapping the output of the machine to several logic states, therefore effectively simulating a function with several output values.
+However, to keep the presentation simple, we will not do this here.}

-Naturally, the computational process is stochastic and the actual machine's output temperature will generally fluctuate around the steady-state value from Eq. (\ref{eq:betaz_not_limits_mt}).
+\chg{The thermal machine discussed in Sec. \ref{sec:results1} performs computation in an inherently stochastic way,} and therefore the actual machine's output will fluctuate around the steady-state value from Eq. (\ref{eq:betaz_not_limits_mt}).
 This will lead to possible errors in the gate implementation.
 Characterizing these errors is important to assess the quality of the gate, in terms of its robustness to noise.

 In the following, we describe the machine as a binary channel defined by the encoding $e(\beta_1|x)$ and decoding $d(y|\beta_z^{\infty})$ as specified in Eq. (\ref{eq:ideal_inv_beh}).
 The input distribution is denoted $p(x)$.
 The behaviour of the machine is then specified by a conditional distribution